garykac/shinjuku/README.md

 ### Gameplay

+#### Initial Setup

+Select the appropriate number of player pieces (based on the total number of players) and then draw 5 cards into your hand.

 #### Place a Customer

 At the start of your turn, place a customer at random on the map: